In this episode, we discuss the two hemispheres of the human brain and its relevance in the discussion of the impact of trauma.

 What is the main takeaway point of this episode?

-- It’s not about one or the other- it’s about both.
+- First, it’s not about one or the other- it’s about both.

-- It’s about knowing your story and how you got here and who you are.
+- Secondly, it’s about knowing your story and how you got here and who you are.